Best image size for websites in 2025

 Here is a cheat sheet of standard image sizes for web pages best suited for a desktop with a resolution of 1920 x 1080 px (which is the most popular according to the statistics).

-Website Image Type Image Dimensions (W x H) Image Aspect Ratio
+Website image type Image dimensions (W x H) Image aspect ratio

-Not only image dimensions are important, but also the image file size.
+While image dimensions are important, a smaller image file size can make a difference in your page weight, ensuring faster loading times.
 Make sure to compress your website images - try TinyIMG online image compression tool for free!

 Image sizes greatly influence the user experience, Search Engine Optimization, and overall website performance.
 Irrespective of the type of image file used, the key to a great website is the size of the images.
 Here is a detailed overview of the guidelines for general image size specifications across websites.